johnsfarrell/rgbit/README.md

 #### More on API Deployment

 The server is deployed on [AWS EC2](https://aws.amazon.com/ec2/).
 As an extra layer of security, the Flask ML server is hosted _locally_ on the EC2 instance, and can only be accessed through the Express server.
+The Flask microservice also isolates the ML development from the REST development.
 As EC2 hosts a virtual machine (Linux for this project), we launched multiple servers and configure the ports through an EC2 security group.
 This makes it easy to redirect the Express server with Caddy to [api.rgbit](https://api.rgbit.io/api), while making the Flask server inaccessible to the internet.
 The server runtime is maintained by `systemctl`.
 If you were interested in hosting your own API as such, check out [my guide](https://johnfarrell.io/writing/aws)!

 ## Changelog & Todos 📝